nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 26" "Claude Code Fixing Issue #5" >}}

-As shown in *Code Snippet 26*, Claude Code implemented the fix for issue #5 and confirmed that all import-related issues are now closed.
-Excellent!
-If you remember froma couple of posts ago we split this project two phases.
-I hae afeeling we are close to be complete with Phase 1 now.
+In *Code Snippet 26*, you see how Claude Code implemented the fix for issue #5 and confirmed that all import-related issues are now closed.
+Good stuff!
+As mentioned a couple of posts ago, we split this project into two phases.
+I have a feeling we are close to be complete with Phase 1 now.
 I ask Claude Code whether we are done with Phase 1, and it responds:

 ```
 ● Based on the updated CLAUDE.md, Phase 1 core work is complete.
 The remaining items are optional enhancements: